Pain de Sucre

 FAQ: where to stay in Rio de Janeiro

-Which neighbourhood for a first time in Rio?
+Which area should I choose for a first visit to Rio?

 How much does a hotel night cost in Rio?